zhelezkov/Chip8Emu/README.md

 |`N`      | Next instruction

 # Assembler
-If you want to try creating your own game, then this is what you need.
+If you want to create your own game for CHIP-8, then you could use chip8asm.
 The sample programs can be viewed [here](https://github.com/rsredsq/Chip8Emu/tree/master/games/tests).
-This is a wonderful interpreter, who will point out your mistakes, making it easier to create games

 ## Syntax
 <table>